mediasanctuary/air-justice-lab/AJL2025/carsen-c/user-guides/AQICalcGuide.md

 **“Wait, but some of the sensors didn’t record humidity”**

 Yeah, that happens.
-I'm refining and testing a mathematical model for a corrective function linear in PM2.5 - that is, the measurement of particulate matter with a diameter of 2.5 micrometers and smaller.
-The current model is located within the script - last updated 1/28/25.
+The script currently takes a constant numerical value - the monthly or yearly mean of relative humidity, depending on available data - and inserts that where humidity is missing.

+[This spreadsheet](https://docs.google.com/spreadsheets/d/1XaP1y6_JKlXmWJ_GM6xlKWWmWB0-UERUWIhiibs8GAI/edit?usp=sharing) is manually updated each month, and calculates the mean relative humidity.
+A thorough explanation of why this is an acceptable correction is available [here]

 My script accounts for missing values.